pekka1234/ImageGenerator/README.md

 ### Bitmap file format

-Bitmap files tend to take a lot of space but that's not a problem because you can easily convert bitmap files to png files (and other file formats of course)
+Bitmap files tend to take a lot of space and not every image viewer supports bitmap file type but that's not a problem because you can easily convert bitmap files to png files (and other file formats of course)

 ### Originality